-- Ndutu Lodge: The perfect base, easy travel distance to Goll Kopjes-the number 1 cheetah viewing spot in Africa!
+- Ndutu Lodge: The perfect base with easy travelling distance to Goll Kopjes-the number 1 cheetah viewing spot in Africa!

-- Alex Walker’s Serian (Serian South) in the Ngorongoro Conservation Area, is outside the national park, and there is an opportunity for walks, cultural visits and to see resident wild dogs.
+- Alex Walker’s Serian (Serian South) in the Ngorongoro Conservation Area, is outside the Ngorongoro Crater National park, and there is an opportunity for walks, cultural visits, and views of the resident wild dogs.

 The long rainy season begins in April.
 Although the herds spread out a bit more in search of grazing, they still largely remain in the southern Ndutu and Kusini Plains.
 The movement of the herds is quite unpredictable as the rainy season begins.

-Some years the herds remain longer in large numbers, but others they split up earlier and start slowly heading north-west towards the Moru and Simba Kopjes* (one of the best spots to see prides of lions) in smaller groups as the calves become more mobile.
+Some years, the herds remain longer in large numbers, but other herds split up earlier and start slowly heading north-west towards the Moru and Simba Kopjes* (one of the best spots to see prides of lions) in smaller groups as the calves become more mobile.

-*Kopjes are small, rocky hills in flat areas
+Fun Fact: *Kopjes are small, rocky hills in flat areas.

 May: Beginning of the Move